Schools aim to address road safety issues around their school to create a safer environment for the whole school community by:

 - programs that promote safe behaviours and help reduce crashes in Aboriginal communities.

-Transport for NSW initiatives to support safety around schools
+Transport for NSW's initiatives which support safety around schools

 - School zone flashing lights are being installed outside schools across NSW.